blakkan/blakkan.github.io/_posts/2015-03-15-FilmoreFishHatchery.md

 ![Pump](/images/filmore_fish_hatchery/pump.png){: .dropshadow }

 Just outside the fenced area the outflow has created a small oasis populated by waterfowl.
-An eager welcoming committe for any escaped fish, or any other small creatures living on the nutriant flow from the hatchery.
+An eager welcoming committee for any escaped fish, or any other small creatures living on the nutriant flow from the hatchery.

 ![Waterfowl](/images/filmore_fish_hatchery/waterfowl.png){: .dropshadow }